spacetelescope/catkit/catkit/hardware/iris_ao/README.md

 ## Using the IrisAO controller

 As with the other hardware in `catkit`, you can open and close a connection to the Iris AO as a context manager.

+Note that catkit.hardware.iris_ao.segmented_dm_command and catkit.hardware.iris_ao.util pull from CONFIG_INI any time you use either one, so you must import your local CONFIG_INI at the top of your module even if you do not explicitly use it in that module, this will ensure that you are grabbing the correct parameters for *your* testbed.

 ### Example:
 If putting *only* the flat map on the Iris AO: